Documentation

 Goals of Memories

-• Remember your preferences: metric definitions, preferred chart types, important KPIs
+• Remember your preferences: metric definitions, preferred insight types, important KPIs

-• Learn from feedback: when you approve or reject Discoveries, agents remember what matters
+• Learn from feedback: when you upvote or downvote Notifications, agents remember what matters

 • Build business context: industry-specific terminology, seasonal patterns, key stakeholders